 Where the applicant is unable to certify to any of the statements in this Certifications form, he or she shall attach an explanation to this application regarding the particular statement that cannot be certified.
-Please note that the applicant is still required to certify to all the other applicable statements.
+Please check here \Box if an explanation is attached to this application.
+Please note that the applicant is still required to sign the Certifications form to certify to all the other applicable statements.